 Q: In the competition, do good scripts get passed over?

-By the way, throughout the competition we attempt to direct scripts to readers who might have an affinity for them.
+Throughout the competition we direct scripts to readers who might have an affinity for them.
 We ask our readers about their genre likes and dislikes.
 If one says, “I love horror and science fiction,” that reader will receive relatively more scripts in those genres.
 If another says, “I hate horror and science fiction but love historical dramas,” that reader will receive more historical dramas and as few horror and science fiction scripts as possible.

 By adding a second read for every script during the first round, we have eliminated the possibility of a good script being knocked out by a single reader.